sund0g/react-tutorial/README.md

 5. Install [Normalize.css](https://necolas.github.io/normalize.css/) to ensure we get the same behavior in all browsers,

 		yarn add normalize.css

+6. Install [uuid](https://www.npmjs.com/package/uuid) so we can create random ids as part of Section 10 Lecture 93,

+		yarn add uuid

 ## Build and Test